Vijayesh314/Stellar-Classification-with-Python/README.md

 * It also includes an example of predicting the star type for a completely hypothetical star, demonstrating the full end-to-end prediction pipeline

 ### Results
-The model achieves very high accuracy on this dataset, indicating a strong correlation between the physical properties and star type.
+The model achieves a perfect accuracy on this dataset, indicating a strong correlation between the physical properties and star type.
 The various plots and reports provide a deep dive into the model's performance and the characteristics of the data.
 The stellar classification is correlated to the Hertzsprung–Russell diagram, a key astrophysics relationship.

 ## Next Steps/Future Enhancements
 * **Model Persistence**: Implement saving and loading of the trained model and preprocessing objects (scaler, label_encoder) using joblib